This page was last updated: 11/30/2020

 View the update at the CIMC site here.

-You can also go on a hike, however many beaches and trails are closed, as well as overnight ca
+You can also go on a hike, and actively use the beaches and ocean, overnight camping is closed to nonessential travel.

 Visit the County of Los Angles FAQ for more information.